zzy1127/DataFlow-Doc/docs/en/notes/mm_guide/quickstart/image_generation.md

 ---

 # Quick Start
-To give **DataFlow** image‑generation capabilities, we implemented large‑scale image creation and editing on top of the latest methods in [diffusers](https://github.com/huggingface/diffusers) and the **Qwen‑VL** model.
+To enable **DataFlow** to support image‑generation capabilities, we have implemented large‑scale image creation and editing using the latest diffusion‑based methods available in [diffusers](https://github.com/huggingface/diffusers).
+We then evaluate the quality of the generated images with the [Qwen‑VL](https://huggingface.co/Qwen/Qwen2.5-VL-72B-Instruct) model.
+A detailed explanation follows.

 ## Text‑to‑Image Generation
 ### Step 1 – Install the DataFlow environment